cloudposse/terraform-aws-components/modules/eks/cluster/README.md

     }
   ```

-- This map will override the default map in the [additional-addon-irsa-map.tf](additional-addon-irsa-map.tf) file,
+- This map will override the default map in the [additional-addon-support.tf](additional-addon-support.tf) file,
   and will be merged into the final map together with the default EKS addons `vpc-cni` and `aws-ebs-csi-driver`
   (which this component configures and creates IAM Roles for Kubernetes Service Accounts)

+- Follow the instructions in the [additional-addon-support.tf](additional-addon-support.tf) file
+  if the addon may need to be deployed to Fargate, or has dependencies that Terraform cannot detect automatically.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements